mgueury/oci-forward-request/README.md

 # OCI Forward Request

 The goal is to allow Oracle Digital Assistant - ODA (SaaS) to use Oracle Generative AI Agent running in another tenancy.
+- Using OCI Functions
+- Or OCI Container Instance

+Other ways are described below:
+- Oracle Integration Cloud
+- OCI Cross Tenancy Policies

 The repository contains:
 - a program that converts API_KEY security to OCI Security